Friday, August 8, 2008

 Paleis Het Loo in Apeldoorn, Netherlands

-Orange tree celebrates the royalty named Orange.
+The orange tree celebrates the royalty named Orange.

 Royal Orange Guards and Horses